 EdTech Trends 2023

-Education is roughly a $6.5 trillion market.
-Though only less than 4% is digitized, holding an untapped potential for EdTech.
+Education is roughly a $6.5 trillion market, but less than 4% of it is digitized, meaning there’s untapped potential for EdTech companies to expand their presence.

 What Was Happening in the EdTech Market in 2022?

-The EdTech industry has seen its ups and downs in 2022.
+The EdTech industry saw its ups and downs through 2022.

 The Decline in Global VC Investment in 2022